 ITEM NO. 4.
 Consider County Clerk Minutes from Previous Meeting, February 24th, 2025

-NEXT, Commissioner Jimmy Wiley made a motion to accept the Minutes of February 24th, 2025, as presented by Tina Gilliam, County Clerk; Outlined in Exhibit “D”.
-The Motion was seconded by Commissioner Stacy Creswell and carried and carried unanimously (5-0).
+NEXT, Commissioner Jimmy Wiley made a motion to accept the Minutes of February 24th, 2025, as presented by Tina Gilliam, County Clerk; The Motion was seconded by Commissioner Stacy Creswell and carried and carried unanimously (5-0).
 Exhibit D

 ITEM NO. 5.
 Consider Treasurer’s Financial Report / Updates on Securities Pledged: Kyle Milam presented the Treasurer’s Financial Report, including the acceptance of donations to the Young County Historical Commission for $10.00 and map sales for $20.00.